ozbaya/SQLWeaver/README.md

 install_gihub(repo='ozbaya/SQLWeaver')

 To test the functionality of the library, see the files in the "data" folder.
-The R file can be used to see how the library create an SQl script from a template.
+The R file can be used to see how the library create an SQL script from a template.